Updated Sep 01 2023

-July is a month in which many interesting outdoor events and activities are organised, such as the outdoor cinema screenings, the festival of performing arts, music festivals, various annual local festivals within the districts, and this is all thanks to the warm weather that you’ll experience at this time of year.
+July is a month in which many interesting outdoor events and activities are organised in Barcelona, such as the outdoor cinema screenings, the festival of performing arts, music festivals, various annual local festivals within the districts, and this is all thanks to the warm weather that you’ll experience at this time of year.
 As well as these events, the arrival of July brings with it many other activities, which we will help you discover below.

 Recommended fiestas, activities and events in July